 Other medications may be necessary to regulate heart rate, blood pressure, and control seizures.

 Avoiding the Health Risks of Too Much Serotonin

-It is especially dangerous to engage in recreational drugs use when taking medication that increases or controls levels of serotonin in the body.
+It is especially dangerous to engage in recreational drug use when taking any medications that increase or control levels of serotonin in the body.

 For those concerned about the possible negative health impact from taking antidepressants or mood-enhancing prescription medications, there are a variety of serotonin foods that increase serotonin naturally to improve mood.

 As with most mood disorders, a regular routine of exercise, proper diet, and restful sleep can do wonders for staying mentally healthy.